procrastimax/BirthdayBuddy/README.md

 - [ ] F-Droid (coming)

 # How can I contribute?
 When you want to inform me about bugs or just want to add any thoughts to this project, feel free to contact me via E-mail (*heykeroth.dev@gmail.com*) or create a Pull-Request and add your own ideas directly in the code.
+If you want to contribute otherwise, you could gift me a coffee for my next project using this PayPal link: paypal.me/Procrastimax.